jiko/meyer-companies/README.md

 [GitHub Pages][ghp] hosts this site.
 You will need [Git][git] or a [GitHub client][client] installed to work on this site on your local machine.
 GitHub uses the [Jekyll static-site generator][jekyll] to turn these files into a static website.

-To use Jekyll on your local machine, you will need Ruby and RubyGems installed.
+To use Jekyll on your local machine, you will need [Ruby and RubyGems installed][ruby].
 Then run `gem install github-pages` to install the Jekyll static-site generator.

 You will also need the [Node.js][node] modules uglify-js and cssmin.
 Once you have Node.js installed, run `npm install` to get these packages.